S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Superdriver**: see subdriver.
 **Team**: A group of people collaborating toward a shared driver (or objective).
 **Tension**: A personal experience, a symptom of dissonance between an individual's perception of a situation, and their expectations or preferences.
+**Timebox**: A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).
 **Transparency (principle)**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
 **Value**: The importance, worth or usefulness of something in relation to a driver.
 Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").
 **Values**: Valued principles that guide behavior.
 Not to be confused with "value" (singular) in the context of a driver.